House approves aid bills for Ukraine, Israel and Taiwan

 Johnson, a Louisiana Republican, unveiled the package earlier this week amid increasing pressure from other congressional leaders and the White House to hold a vote on a similar $95 billion package that passed the Senate in February.
 The Senate package has sat idle in the House for months as the speaker debated a path forward, and as he has faced threats from a small number of Republicans, who oppose sending more aid to Ukraine and want border measures, to hold a vote on dethroning him.

-"This is the best possible product that we can get under these circumstances, to take care of these really important obligations," Johnson said Friday.
+"We gave our members a voice, we gave them a chance, we gave them a better process and ultimately a much better policy," Johnson told reporters after the votes on Saturday, highlighting what he says are improvements from the Senate's foreign aid package.

-He said that if he hadn't moved forward with his plan, an effort to bypass him and force a vote on the Senate bill would have gained more support.
+Johnson said earlier this week that if he hadn't moved forward with his plan, an effort to bypass him and force a vote on the Senate bill would have gained more support.
 House Democrats tried to use a rarely successful legislative maneuver known as a discharge petition to do just that, but are short of the 218 signatures needed.

 "We would have had to eat the Senate supplemental bill," Johnson said.

-The effort to oust Johnson had three Republican backers as of Friday afternoon: Reps.
+The effort to oust Johnson has three Republican backers so far: Reps.
 Marjorie Taylor Greene of Georgia, Thomas Massie of Kentucky and Paul Gosar of Arizona.
 Gosar announced his support after more Democrats than Republicans on Friday voted to advance the package, setting it up for final passage on Saturday.

 The rebellion puts Johnson's job at risk if Democrats don't step in to save him if the group of hardliners forces a vote.
 But Greene hasn't given a timeline for if and when she plans to force a vote.